-Location Kununurra, Western Australia including Ivanhoe Plain, Packsaddle Plain and Kingston Rest; Burdekin region of northern Queensland; and the Katherine and Douglas Daly region of the Northern Territory Tree species Indian Sandalwood (Santalum album)

-Term of the Project 17 years Date all Trees are due to be planted on scheme land 31 December 2015 Number of hectares offered for cultivation Approximately 400 hectares Minimum allocation of 'forestry interests' per Grower One forestry interest (Sandalwood Lot) Size of each 'forestry interest' 0.083 hectares Number of Trees per hectare Targeted survival rate of approximately 35 trees per Sandalwood Lot (420 Trees per hectare) Minimum subscription Not applicable Initial cost \$6,250 (\$6,875 inc. GST) per Sandalwood Lot for up to 11 Lots \$6,000 (\$6,600 inc. GST) per Sandalwood Lot for 12 or more Lots Upfront cost \$375 (\$412 inc. GST) - Upfront Annual Fee \$125 (\$138 inc. GST) - Upfront Rent Ongoing costs and other Annual Fees; costs Rent; Insurance costs; Costs of Harvest and Processing; Selling and Marketing Fees; and Incentive fee
+Location Kununurra, Western Australia including Ivanhoe Plain, Packsaddle Plain and Kingston Rest; and Burdekin region of northern Queensland Tree species Indian Sandalwood (Santalum album) Term of the Project 17 years Date all Trees are due to be planted on scheme land 31 December 2017 Number of hectares offered for cultivation Approximately 400 hectares Minimum allocation of 'forestry interests' per Grower One forestry interest (Sandalwood Lot) Size of each 'forestry interest' 0.083 hectares Number of Trees per hectare Targeted survival rate of approximately 35 trees per Sandalwood Lot (420 Trees per hectare) Minimum subscription Not applicable Initial cost \$7,250 (\$7,975 inc. GST) per Sandalwood Lot for up to 11 Lots \$6,950 (\$7,645 inc. GST) per Sandalwood Lot for 12 or more Lots Upfront cost \$395 (\$435 inc. GST) - Upfront Annual Fee \$132 (\$145 inc. GST) - Upfront Rent Ongoing costs and other Annual Fees costs Rent Insurance costs Costs of Harvest and Processing Selling and Marketing Fees, and Incentive fee

 - 50. The Project will be a registered managed investment scheme under the Corporations Act 2001.
 T.F.S.
 Properties Limited has been issued with an Australian Financial Service Licence 241192 and will be the Responsible Entity for the Project. - 51.
 The Project will involve establishing an Indian Sandalwood Plantation.
-Approximately 14-16 years after the Establishment Period the Sandalwood will begin to be harvested, processed and sold. - 52.
-The Project will be conducted on the land surrounding Kununurra, Western Australia and may also include land in the Burdekin region of northern Queensland and the Katherine and Douglas Daly region of the Northern Territory.
-All land selected will be deemed suitable in accordance with the TFS Land Selection Criteria.

-- 53. An offer to participate in the Project will be made through a PDS.
+The Establishment Period ends 18 months after the Commencement Date.
+Approximately 14-16 years after the Establishment Period ends, the Sandalwood will begin to be harvested, processed, and sold. - 52.
+The Project will be conducted on the land surrounding Kununurra, Western Australia and may also include land in the Burdekin region of northern Queensland.
+All land selected will be deemed suitable in accordance with the TFS Land Selection Criteria. - 53.
+An offer to participate in the Project will be made through a PDS.
 The offer under the PDS is for 4,800 Sandalwood Lots of 0.083 hectares each ($^{1}/{12}$ ha).
 There is no minimum subscription for the Project. - 54.
-An entity that participates in the Project as a Grower will do so by acquiring an interest in the Project on or before 30 June 2014 which will consist of a minimum of one Sandalwood Lot. - 55.
+An entity that participates in the Project as a Grower will do so by acquiring an interest in the Project on or before 30 June 2016, which will consist of a minimum of one Sandalwood Lot. - 55.
 Applicants execute a Power of Attorney contained in the PDS.
 The Power of Attorney irrevocably appoints the Responsible Entity to execute, on behalf of the Grower, the Constitution, which includes the Lease and Management Agreement and any other documents required to hold an interest in the Project. - 56.
 The Sandalwood Lots will be planted out with Sandalwood seedlings at a sufficient rate to meet the survival target of 420 Trees per hectare.
-Water for the Ivanhoe Plain section of the Project will be supplied from Lake Argyle and water for the Kingston Rest property will be sourced from a private dam.
-Sufficient water will be available for any Sandalwood Lots located in the Burdekin region of northern Queensland or Douglas Daly region of the Northern Territory. - 57.
+Water for the Ivanhoe Plain section of the Project will be supplied from Lake Argyle and water for the Kingston Rest property will be sourced from a private dam. - 57.
 The Manager of the Project will provide the irrigation system in accordance with silvicultural standards suitable for Sandalwood plantations. - 58.
-Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and Harvesting Sandalwood Trees and selling the harvested timber.
+Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and harvesting Sandalwood Trees and selling the harvested timber.